|

 In preparation for use at Blue Jays games, we recently recorded Barry St. Denis, a powerful tenor vocalist, performing both the American and the Canadian national anthems.

-We are currently seeking a partner in releasing Slo Fuse in certain territories.
+We are seeking partners in releasing Slo Fuse.

 )